termly/apidocs/endpoints/get_websites-banners.md

     - `consent_mode` doe the user need to opt in or opt out of consent?
     - `enable_consent_by_scroll` is a user scrolling accepted as consent?
     - `enable_google_consent_mode` is google consent mode enabled?
+    - `enable_tcf` is AIB TCF enabled?
+NOTE: This can only be set in the EU region.